A huge snorkeling destination, stretching from the Caribbean Sea to the Gulf of California

 The Mayan Riviera boasts some of the most beautiful snorkeling spots in Mexico.
 Most of them are concentrated on the coast which stretches from Puerto Aventuras in the north to Tulum in the south.

-It is in this region that Akumal Bay, the most famous – and busiest – snorkeling spots of the Riviera, is located.
-This bay, covered with seagrass protected by a coral reef, is a top location for snorkeling with green sea turtles and southern stingrays.
+It is in this region that Akumal Bay, the most famous – and busiest – snorkeling spot of the Riviera, is located.
+This bay, covered with seagrass protected by a coral reef, is a top location for snorkeling with Green sea turtles and Southern stingrays.
 Access conditions are however restrictive, and you must hire a guide to go snorkeling with the turtles.

 The numerous cenotes sprinkled along the Riviera Maya are atypical snorkeling sites, don’t miss them if you happen to visit the region (here, Casa Cenote).